Jumping to a specific line of code

 raise ValueError()

-You can see that we get information about both file locations and line numbers.
+ValueErrorYou can see that we get information about both file locations and line numbers.

 In Visual Studio Code, we can open files with fuzzy search using CTRL + P. It is possible to also add a line number to the search by separating the file name and the line number by a colon.
 The final syntax would be “file:linenumber”, e.g. “file.py:2” to go to the second line of file.py.

 In case the file in question is open already, we can specify just a line number to go to.
-To do that, just leave out the file part and use a colon with a number like :54
+To do that, just leave out the file part and use a colon with a number like :54.
+There is also a direct shortcut CTRL + G. VSCode even supports going to a specific character on the line by appending another colon with a number, if you need that.

 While going to a specific line is useful on its own, Visual Studio Code makes it even simpler to jump to file locations from the integrated terminal.
 When getting terminal output with a stack trace, it is possible to just CTRL + click on the printed locations (see the underline):